yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/investigation.md

 other goodies such as bash files that are related to your investigation.
 **You'll see that the intelligence page has been populated with new findings** (mostly the filesystem paths to the `c3pool` directory).
-At this point, you can try re-running the Timesketch feed in Yeti to import those elements.
+At this point, you can try re-running the Timesketch feed in Yeti to import these new elements.

 Finally, now that you have some good documentation, imagine you're someone who comes across this weird c3pool directory, and you want to know if it's been seen